Regional Measure 3

 Major projects in the RM 3 expenditure plan include new BART cars to accommodate growing ridership; extending BART’s Silicon Valley service to Santa Clara; extending Caltrain to downtown San Francisco; expanding S.F.
 Muni’s transit vehicle fleet; more frequent transbay bus service; interchange improvements in Alameda, Contra Costa and Solano counties; an expanded express lane network; expanded ferry service; a direct freeway connector from northbound U.S. 101 in Marin County to the Richmond-San Rafael Bridge; upgrades to relieve congestion in the Dumbarton Bridge corridor; improving State Route 37; extending the new SMART rail system to Windsor and Healdsburg and much more.
 Review the complete Regional Measure 3 Expenditure Plan.

 Voter approval of RM 3 raised tolls on the region's state-owned toll bridges by $1 beginning Jan.
 1, 2019.
-Tolls were increased by another $1 in January 2022 with another $1 increase planned for January 2025.
+Tolls were increased by another $1 in January 2022 with another $1 increase set for January 2025.
 The 2019 increase marked the first toll hike on the seven state-owned bridges since 2010.

 Bay Area voters have twice previously approved toll increases for regional transportation improvements.
 This map details the major projects funded by those measures.